 9.4.2.20.7 Beacon report

+TGbn Editor, please modify the following paragraph as shown below.

 The Reported Frame Type subfield indicates the type of frame reported.
 A 0 indicates a Beacon or Probe Response frame; a 1 indicates a Measurement Pilot frame or CTS frame.

 The RCPI field indicates the received channel power of the Beacon, Measurement Pilot, Probe Response frame, or CTS frame, which is a logarithmic function of the received signal power, as defined 9.4.2.36 (RCPI element).